 This shaft is available in 65 and 75-gram weights and three different flex options.

 The Rogue carries a retail price tag of $500, and they seem to hold their value remarkably well.
 The market for a used Rogue is in the low to mid $300 range.
 The Rogue line is priced comparably to other mid-high-end clubs from other premium manufacturers.

-The top of the line Epic Star driver that Calloway released in 2017 is priced at $700, which is considerably more expensive than the Rogue, which many regard as a superior club.
+The top of the line Epic Star driver that Calloway released in 2017 is priced at $700, which is considerably more expensive than the Rogue, which may be regarded as the top golf club.

 What Other Golfers Think

 I scoured the internet to get a better idea of how other players review the Callaway Rogue.
 As I expected, most people who’ve used the Rogue regard it as one of 2018’s best drivers.

 Alternatives to the Callaway Rogue

 While the Callaway Rogue seems to be a perfect fit for many different golfers across various skill levels, there may still be some other clubs worth taking a closer look at.
 Here are some of the most popular alternatives to the Callaway Rogue.